JeremyAnsel/xwa_hooks/README.md

 ## xwa_hook_backdrops

-This hook adds starfield backdrops to skirmish mission.
+This hook adds starfield backdrops to skirmish mission and permits to replace .dat files for a given mission.

 ## xwa_hook_d3dinfos_textures